 The duties below are additional to those included in the comprehensive hourly rate.
-Where these duties are agreed, they will be paid as additional remuneration at the basic hourly rate (BHR):
+Where these duties are agreed, they will be paid as additional remuneration at the basic hourly rate (BHR) -

-- viii.
-Revalidation meetings. - ix.
-Participating in staff development and training activities in relation to priorities set by the College and/or Line Manager. - x.
-[Additional assessment beyond that expected as part of the contracted teaching activity]. - xi.
-Extensive contributions to Blackboard materials (beyond teaching plans, timetables, notifications to students, project briefs). - xii.
-Participation in forward-looking curriculum development meetings. - xiii.
-Contribute to recruitment, open days, student interviews/auditions and portfolio review. - xiv.
+- I. Revalidation meetings. - II.
+Participating in staff development and training activities in relation to priorities set by the College and/or Line Manager. - III.
+[Additional assessment beyond that expected as part of the contracted teaching activity]. - IV.
+Extensive contributions to Blackboard materials (beyond teaching plans, timetables, notifications to students, project briefs). - V. Participation in forward-looking curriculum development meetings. - VI.
+Contribute to recruitment, open days, student interviews/auditions and portfolio review. - VII.
 To organise non-standard student learning activities, including those personally delivered or on behalf of colleagues, such as study trips, external projects and placements.